Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/enterprise-web-connector-onprem.md

 c.
 The crawler then crawls all webpages as listed in the sitemap files.

 d.
-If there is failure in any of the above steps, the crawler performs a deep crawl of the website, without throwing any error.
+If there's failure in any of the above steps, the crawler performs a deep crawl of the website, without throwing any error.

 **Index only pages under the specified subdirectory**